Abhishek90300/Joke-Application/README.md

 # Joke-Application
-A Real-Time Joke Application that let's you fresh your mood
+A Real-Time Joke Application that let's refresh your mood